HookturnDigital/acf-remote-sync-docs/Enabling ACF Custom Database Tables support.md

 By default, ACF Remote Sync will remove any field group settings associated with [ACF Custom Database Tables](https://hookturn.io/downloads/acf-custom-database-tables/).
-If you are using ACF Custom Database Tables and wish to sync these settings, you may use the the `acfrs/rest/should_export_acf_custom_database_table_settings` filter as per the example below.
+If you are using ACF Custom Database Tables and wish to sync these settings, you may use the `acfrs/rest/should_export_acf_custom_database_table_settings` filter as per the example below.

 ```php